-On Wednesday, November 1st, 2017, the Houston Astros defeated the Los Angeles Dodgers at Dodger Stadium in Los Angeles to win the 113th World Series four games to three.
-It was the first (and, as of this writing, most recent) World Series championship for the Astros franchise, as well as the 11th that was won in California.
+On Sunday, October 28th, 2018, the Boston Red Sox defeated the Los Angeles Dodgers at Dodger Stadium in Los Angeles to win the 114th World Series four games to one.
+It was the ninth World Series championship for the Red Sox franchise, as well as the 12th that was won in California.
 These are the top five players that I felt most stood out during the series.

 Players of the Game Breakdown:

 Thank you for joining me on this 115 year-long journey through all of the World Series that have happened so far, and I look forward to continuing this series in October.